 Foodborne Illness, commonly referred to as Food Poisoning, is caused by consuming food contaminated with bacteria, viruses, parasites or toxins which can be present in undercooked or improperly prepared food.
 Water and other beverages can be contaminated with E. coli, giardia, legionella and more.
 For more information on water-related disease and contaminants visit this site.

 Be sure to see our Power Outage page on information for keeping your food safe when the lights go out.

-If you believe you were made ill by food purchased at a grocery store, served at a restaurant or other public place, call the Oneonta District Environmental Health Office at 1-607-432-3911 or contact us using the information provided below.
+If you believe you were made ill by food purchased at a grocery store, served at a restaurant or other public place, call the Oneonta District Environmental Health Office at 607-432-3911 or contact us at 518-719-3600.
 You may not be the only one affected, and your information can help!
 Someone is available to assist you 24/7.

 Chlamydia is the most common sexually transmitted bacterial infection.
 The Center for Disease Control and the New York State Health Department report it is the number one communicable disease reported.

 What are the Symptoms?